zackhitch/Computer-Architecture-One/LS8-SPEC.md

 * R6 is reserved as the interrupt status (IS)
 * R7 is reserved as the stack pointer (SP)

+> These registers only hold values between 0-255.
+After performing math on
+> registers in the emulator, bitwise-AND the result with 0xFF (255) to keep the
+> register values in that range.

 ## Internal Registers